paretomansmartvotesim/paretomansmartvotesim.github.io/primaries.md

 <!--Alt title = Primaries only work in the case where there are at most two electable candidates in each primary.-->

 Let's finally get back to vote splitting.
-I think we've saved the best for last
+I think we've saved the best for last.

 So far we have only looked at primaries in which there are at most two electable candidates, but that’s very limited, so I’m going to show you that when there are more than two electable candidates, primaries won’t work.
 Primaries don’t work because they don't address the major problem in the way we vote: they still ask you to choose only one, so they still split the vote.

 What happens when you do have vote splitting?
 How do people strategize in that situation?
 What kind of negative behavior do they show?

-When there are more than two candidates, the voters need to coordinate to put their unified support behind a candidate.
-This coordination problem might involve some lying.
-You might say, “Well, my candidate is doing really well, and yours isn't doing very well.
-You should back my candidate and your candidate should probably drop out.
-You don't want to waste your vote.”

-You might think you can look at polls and polls will tell you who can win the nomination (a kind of electability) but there are no head-to-head polls in the primary, so you’re out of luck.
-Nearly all the polls I've seen are general election polls with one person from each party.
-The only meaningful polls I've seen have been from election reform organizations like Fair Vote and the Center for Election Science. <!--[footnotes](#footnotes)-->  The only polls I have seen on the news are choose only one polls that are trying to break the news earlier about which candidate is going to win.

 What happens when there are more than two electable candidates is that similar candidates hurt each other.
 See the election below with the additional candidates E and F.  E and F are just as moderate as B, so there's no strategic advantage for either one, and voters only care which one they are closest to.
 In other words, there's three electable candidates.
 B&F share the same space at the bottom, so  B might say to F, “Please drop out,  and I'll help you out later.”
 You don't do favors for nothing right?
 That puts F into kind of a bluffing game if he stays in.
-A bluffing game is a game where you threaten to do something in order to get what you want.
+A bluffing game is a game where you try to get a good outcome by threatening to hurt another candidate, and where if you follow through with the threat then you end up hurting yourself, too.

 {% include sim.html id='center_squeeze_sim' link='[link](http://127.0.0.1:4000/ballot/sandbox/?v=2.5&m=H4sIAAAAAAAAA3VRMW4EMQj8i2sKAwav9xUp0q2uuEgpIq2UKLoUpyh_D2ZyuWJ1cgEYGIbhu9SybpsvxFZPtLFKeBKeaL_9sRFrelKJe3oLZ92JCifA-G-LYuOZ0LJWKq2sTMXS9ygVOryo7ZGpdHiRWR5mxsMM1xzHk9oMBSEIcYMBJXaYIMAtbIzzMCN_JXDiUzh3kICRMIARLCYBo2EAIx3Rgmhkg9YkylMSzoRK9qoiD0IaSFuoenuz3FEAVMXCTEqNLGVrgJ47N767cncVoNNtidKOY5onndZxMJBvA4eDlAbiBgkMxO3vtgYDCawjt-Q0gwReYSCk4x4OId2SrQYRB4SDgeMIHQw6ejukeznv-_vl-frxWtbytH99nve3y7X8_AL0S0pr0AIAAA)'